CanAISolutions/canai-cursor-codex-v6.1.4/docs/DATA.md

 ---

 > CanAI learns from every click, session, and strategy delivered.
-> We don’t just serve prompts — we listen to their performance, and we improve with every outcome.
+> We don't just serve prompts — we listen to their performance, and we improve with every outcome.